-As New York City residents will affirm, America's biggest, most vibrant and energetic city is much more than the catch phrase “The Big Apple” implies.
+As New York City residents will affirm, America’s biggest, most vibrant and energetic city is much more than the catch phrase “The Big Apple” implies.
 There are miles of new bike paths added yearly, as well as new, tourist-friendly accommodations like hotels and bars.
 There are now fewer autos, and more tables and seats in Times Square.
-From the array of fine dining restaurants, to Broadway, the Manhattan Skyline, Central Park, or the Statue of Liberty -- it's impossible to be bored on the lively streets of New York City.
+From the array of fine dining restaurants, to Broadway, the Manhattan Skyline, Central Park, or the Statue of Liberty — it’s impossible to be bored on the lively streets of

 When To Go:

 It may sound unusual, but a New York City holiday may be best taken during the autumn season.
 Fall really is the city’s top season.
 The tree leaves turn to alluring bright yellow and orange colors, and the climate stays at a comfortable temperature.
 There’s something nostalgic about this time in New York and all hotels are aware of this, which is the reason you should probably expect to pay the highest accommodation costs throughout the fall.
 That said, the best time to see New York City during the fall season is in the month of October—particularly if the Yankees are having a great year.

 Christmas and New Year’s Eve are immense holidays in New York as are the weeks prior to those occasions; you should expect flight delays at the airports and heavy traffic in the city up to at least the 2nd or 3rd of January.

 Here are some top things to do in New York City:

 Among the most iconic views of New York is the Manhattan Skyline — a vast canvas of skyscrapers that demonstrate all their glory and power from many different vantage points.

 The Skyline is a huge panorama, breathtaking to see any time of the day or night.
 The constantly varying highlights as the sun changes over the course of a day are a photographer’s delight!